rtoal/ael/README.md

 ## Grammar

-Here is the grammar of the language:
+Here is the grammar of the language.
+Non-terminals begin with a capital letter, and their right-hand sides allow for skips (whitespace and comments) between each term.
+The tokens themselves begin with lowercase letters and their right-hand sides are [Python regular expressions](https://docs.python.org/3/library/re.html) in Unicode mode.

 ```
 Program     = Stmt+